sydneysunday50-cell/Asessment-task-4---Syna-Singh/README.md

 </ul >

 <p >
-This task taught me the importance of balancing planning and creativity.
+This task taught me the importance of balancing, planning, teamwork, and creativity.
 Storytelling relies on emotion and rhythm as much as visuals.
 </p >

 <p >
-In future, I would plan more with storyboards, test lighting setups, and improve post-production.
+In the upcoming future, I would plan with storyboards with a group member, and help them test lighting setups, and improve post-production.
 </p >

 <h3 > Video</h3 >